godotengine/godot-docs/about/introduction.rst

   adapted to be integrated in the official list of the :ref:`sec-tutorials` section.
-- Finally, the :ref:`sec-class-ref` is the documentation of the Godot API, which is also available directly within the script editor.
-It is generated automatically from a file in the main repository, and the generated files of the documentation are therefore not meant to be modified.
+- Finally, the :ref:`sec-class-ref` is the documentation of the Godot API, which is also available directly within the engine's script editor.
+It is generated automatically from a file in the main source repository, therefore the generated files of the documentation are not meant to be modified.
 See :ref:`doc_updating_the_class_reference` for details.

 Have fun reading and making games with Godot Engine!